Transposition Table

 Priority by Searched Nodes Count

-This replacement strategy uses number of nodes searched spent to obtain an entry, as replacement priority.
+This replacement strategy uses the number of nodes searched spent to obtain an entry, as replacement priority.

 Priority by Move Ordering Position

-This replacement strategy uses position of entry move in move ordering list as replacement priority.
-The main idea is that if the best move was not considered as good cut-off candidate by move-ordering algorithm, storing it in TT should provide better help for the search.
+This replacement strategy uses the position of entry move in move ordering list as replacement priority.
+The main idea is that if the best move was not considered as a good cut-off candidate by the move-ordering algorithm, storing it in TT should provide better help for the search.

 Depth-Preferred

 This replacement strategy puts all emphasis on the first consideration.
-The only criteria in deciding whether to overwrite an entry is whether the new entry has a higher depth than the old entry.
+The only criterion in deciding whether to overwrite an entry is whether the new entry has a higher depth than the old entry.

 Two-tier System